After taking this course students should:

-- be able to relate process mining techniques to other analysis techniques (data mining, model checking, simulation, machine learning, etc.),
+- be able to relate process mining techniques to other analysis techniques (data mining, model checking, simulation, etc.),

 - be able to apply a range of process mining techniques and use tools such as RapidMiner, ProM, and Disco,

-- be able to design analysis workflows and execute them on concrete practical datasets (e.g., using RapidMiner and ProM),
+- be able to design analysis workflows and execute them using process discovery and conformance checking techniques on concrete practical datasets (e.g., using RapidMiner and ProM),

 - be able to reason about the strengths and weaknesses of existing process mining algorithms and critically evaluate new ones,